Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Sunrise

 Once known as the Carnival Triumph, the Carnival Sunrise emerged with a new look and name in 2019.
 This ship is a hub of entertainment, perfect for those who seek endless activities at sea.

 You can enjoy thrilling water slides, refreshing pools, and dedicated youth areas.
 There are also live comedy acts, music performances, and theatre shows to ensure you have a fantastic time.
-With a piano bar for sing-alongs and an array of sports facilities, it’s a haven for fun-seekers.
-The ship launches from Miami, setting course for the captivating Bahamas and the scenic Caribbean.
+With a piano bar for sing-alongs and an array of sports facilities, she’s a haven for fun-seekers.

 Carnival Radiance

-Spirit Class
+Spirit Class – The ‘Destination’ Class

 Carnival Luminosa

-Carnival Luminosa might not have been part of the original launch of the Spirit Group ships, but she sure stands out!
+Carnival Luminosa might not have been part of the original launch of the Spirit class ships, but she sure stands out!
 First launched as Costa Brightstar in 2009, she became part of Carnival’s fleet in 2022.
-This ship offers a mix of features from both the Vista and the Spirit Group ships, blending elements from each.

-Although she doesn’t have every single upgrade seen on her sister ships, you’ll still find many beloved Carnival touches onboard.
-She hosts journeys from Seattle, Sydney and Brisbane, taking you to fantastic places like Alaska and around Australasia.
+This ship offers a mix of features from both the Vista and the Spirit class ships, blending elements from each.
+While she doesn’t have every single upgrade seen on her sister ships, you’ll still find many beloved Carnival touches onboard.
 Look out for popular restaurants, lively bars, the Piano Bar, and comedy shows that are sure to bring a smile.

 Carnival Spirit

-The original ship of the Spirit Group, Carnival Spirit, delivers excitement whether you’re after a lively adventure or some peaceful relaxation.
-During the day, try a round of mini golf, enjoy the splash of the water slide, or chill out by the pool.
-There’s also an adult-only space for those seeking a quieter retreat.

-When the sun sets, entertainment comes alive with musical performances, bustling bars, and comedy shows.
+During the day, try a round of mini golf, enjoy the splash of the water slide, or chill out by the pool — there’s also an adult-only space for those seeking a quieter retreat.
+But when the sun sets, entertainment comes alive with musical performances, bustling bars, and comedy shows.

 Depending on the season, Carnival Spirit sets sail to places like Alaska, the Bahamas, the Caribbean, and Hawaii, embarking from Miami, Mobile and Seattle.

 Carnival Pride